-If there is no medical diagnosis, or if the diagnosis is clearly framed in terms of family functioning, then 'Family Dysfunction' would be a more appropriate category.
+If there is no medical diagnosis, or if the diagnosis is clearly framed in terms of family functioning, then family dysfunction would be a more appropriate category.

 Children with emotional and behavioural difficulties will present particular difficulties of classification.
 If there is a medically diagnosed condition attributed then the child should be included.
-Otherwise, 'Family Dysfunction' should be used.
+Otherwise, family dysfunction should be used.

 - children with physical disabilities;

 - children with sensory disabilities;

 - children with learning disabilities;

-- children with emotional and behavioural difficulties;
+- children with emotional and behavioural difficulties:

-- children with other mental health condition.
+- children with other mental health conditions.

+A3.
 Parental disability or illness (code 'N3')

-Children whose main need for services arises because the capacity of their parents (or carers) to care for them is impaired by the parent's (or carer's) disability, physical or mental illness, or addictions.
+Children whose main need for services arises because the capacity of their parent(s) (or carer(s)) to care for them is impaired by the parent(s) (or carer(s)) disability, physical or mental illness, or addictions.

-The key to inclusion in this category is that the parent has a diagnosable medical condition which is primary in limiting their parenting capacity and there is insufficient or no compensatory help available other than via social services.
+The key to inclusion in this category is that the parent(s) have a diagnosable medical condition which is primary in limiting their parenting capacity and there is insufficient or no compensatory help available other than via social services.

 The parental medical conditions include seriously disabling mental illness.
-However, in the case of reactive depression episodes or anxiety accompanying acute family stress, the category 'Family in Acute Stress' should be used.
+However, in the case of reactive depression episodes or anxiety accompanying acute family stress, the category, family in acute stress should be used.